axelarnetwork/tofnd/README.md

 ### Testing

-For testing purposes, `docker-compose.test.yml` is available, which is equivelent to `./tofnd --no-password --unsafe`.
+For testing purposes, `docker-compose.test.yml` is available, which is equivelent to `./tofnd --no-password`.
 To spin up a test `tofnd` container, run

 ```bash
 docker-compose -f docker-compose.test.yml up